ojalaquellueva/TNRSbatch/README.md

 ### II.
 Background

-TNRSbatch is a command line adaptation of the Taxonomic Name Resolution Service (herein referred to as "online TNRS"; see Boyle et al. 2013).
+TNRSbatch is a command line fork of the Taxonomic Name Resolution Service (herein referred to as "online TNRS"; see Boyle et al. 2013).
 TNRSbatch includes all key features and options of the online TNRS, with added support for parallel processing.
-TNRSbatch builds on the core TNRS components (TNRS database, GNparser and Taxamatch), incorporation key algorithms previously embedded in the Java user interface in the online TNRS.
+TNRSbatch builds on the core TNRS components (TNRS database, GNparser and Taxamatch), plus key algorithms previously embedded in the Java user interface of the online TNRS.
 Perl controller scripts add multi-threading capability using Makeflow.
-Options originally set via the web interface are accepted as command line options.
-All key functionality available via the web interface is replicated by TNRSbatch, in combination with the GNParser and MySQL TNRS database (see Requirements, below).
+Options originally selected via the web interface are set as command line options.
+All key functionality available in the web interface is replicated by the combination of TNRSbatch, GNParser and TNRS database (see Dependencies, below).

 This version of TNRSbatch is a fork of the original TNRSbatch developed by Naim Matasci and others (https://github.com/nmatasci/TNRSbatch).
 This fork updates code and adds command line parameters that more fully replicate the functionality of the online TNRS.